apache/openwhisk/docs/conductors.md

 }
 ```

 If a component action itself is a sequence or conductor action, the logs contain only the id for the component activation.
-It does not contains the ids for the activations caused by this component.
+They do not contain the ids for the activations caused by this component.
 This is different from nested sequence actions.

+### Secondary activations

+The secondary activations of the conductor action are responsible for orchestrating the invocations of the component actions.

+An invocation of a conductor action starts with a secondary activation and alternates secondary activations of this conductor action with invocations of the component actions.
+It normally ends with a secondary activation of the conductor action.
+In our example, the five derived activations are interleaved as follows:

+ 1. secondary _tripleAndIncrement_ activation,
+ 2. _triple_ activation,
+ 3. secondary _tripleAndIncrement_ activation,
+ 4. _increment_ activation,
+ 5. secondary _tripleAndIncrement_ activation.

+Intuitively, secondary activations of the conductor action decide which component actions to invoke by running before, in-between, and after the component actions.
+In this example, the _tripleAndIncrement_ main function runs three times.

+Only an internal error (invocation failure or timeout) may result in an even number of derived activations.

 ### Annotations

-The primary activation record includes the following annotation `{ key: "conductor", value: true }`.
-Secondary activation records do not.
-Both primary and secondary activation records include the annotation `{ key: "kind", value: "sequence" }`.
+Primary activation records include the annotations `{ key: "conductor", value: true }` and `{ key: "kind", value: "sequence" }`.
+Secondary activation records and activation records for component actions include the annotation `{ key: "causedBy", value: "sequence" }`.

-The memory limit annotation on the primary activation reflects the maximum memory limit across the conductor action and the component actions.
+The memory limit annotation in the primary activation record reflects the maximum memory limit across the conductor action and the component actions.

 ## Continuations